This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 std::visit(callback, s); // => 1

-Isn’t it magical?
-Just pass in a callback, and you can directly access the value inside the variant without any manual dispatching.
-In software engineering, there’s a golden rule: complexity doesn’t disappear, it just shifts.
-This is no exception.
-In fact, visit internally instantiates a function for each type in the variant for your callback, pre-generates a function table, and then at runtime, directly calls the function in the table based on the index.
+Isn’t that amazing?
+You just need to pass a callback, and you can directly access the value inside the variant without any manual dispatch.
+There’s an iron rule in software engineering: complexity doesn’t disappear, it just moves around, and this is no exception.
+In fact, visit internally instantiates a function for each type within the variant based on your callback, pre-builds a function table, and then at runtime, directly calls the function from that table based on the index.

-But more often, we want to do different things based on different types.
-In other languages, this can be conveniently achieved through pattern matching.
+More often, however, we want to do different things based on different types.
+This can be conveniently achieved through pattern matching in other languages:

 Haskell: